 15. PC Inspector File Recovery

-PC Inspector File Recovery is a good free file recovery program with a “deeper” search for deleted files than other similar recovery programs.
+PC Inspector File Recovery is an excellent free file recovery program with a “deeper” search for deleted files than other similar recovery programs.

 PC Inspector File Recovery can recover files from most hard drives, external drives, and memory cards.